-The US Energy Information Administration (EIA) estimated US-proved reserves of crude oil and lease condensate at 35.2 billion barrels for December 2016.
-According to the CIA World Factbook, in January 2017, the United States ranked 11th among nations in proved oil reserves.
+The US Energy Information Administration (EIA) estimated US-proved reserves of crude oil and lease condensate at 42 billion barrels for year-end 2017, driven by a new record for proved crude oil reserves.
+According to the CIA World Factbook, in January 2018, the United States ranked 10th among nations in proved oil reserves.